David Grosz, President

 Editor, James Siena Catalogue Raisonné

-Ariela Alberts is the Media/Research Associate and Artist Liaison at Artifex Press and Editor of the James Siena Catalogue Raisonné.
+Ariela Alberts is Associate Editor at Artifex Press and Editor of the James Siena Catalogue Raisonné.
 She has been actively researching Siena’s body of work and collaborating directly with the artist and his studio on this project since 2014.
 Prior to working for Artifex Press, Alberts contributed research to Shannon Jackson’s “Life Politics/Life Aesthetics: Environmental Performance in red, black & GREEN: a blues” for Performance and the Politics of Space: Theatre and Topology (Routledge: 2013) and to Darcy Grimaldo Grigsby’s book-in-progress, Creole Looking: Portraying France’s Foreign Relations in the Nineteenth Century.
 She received a B.A. in the History of Art from the University of California, Berkeley, in 2013.

 Editor, Sol LeWitt Wall Drawings Catalogue Raisonné